Yoast/wordpress-seo/readme.txt

 #### Enhancements

-* Adds an AI for SEO academy card to the Academy page.
-* Deprecates unused method `is_image_url_valid`.
-* Fixes an incompatibility with `ES_WP_Query` library used by WordPress VIP Enterprise Search.
+* Prevents image formats other than JPG, GIF, PNG and WEBP to be used for the `twitter:image` meta tag.
 * Introduces a check for allowed MIME types when uploading social templates images.
-* Prevents image formats other than JPG, GIF, PNG and WEBP to be used for the `twitter:image` meta tag.
 * Recalibrates the recommended length of the text on taxonomy pages for the _text length_ assessment.
+* Fixes an incompatibility with `ES_WP_Query` library used by WordPress VIP Enterprise Search.

 #### Other